 And here’s something that might shock you: women are actually more likely to die from drug overdoses, as a proportion of their numbers and use, than men.

 But it is not just about the physical dissimilarities.
-The societal pressures women contend with only add to the challenges of recovery and contribute to making healing seem an impossible goal.
+The societal pressures that women face add to the challenges of recovery and make healing seem like an impossible goal.

 Shame and Stigma: The Double Standard

-Let’s face it, but contemporary society still metes out harsher treatment of addiction to women than men.
-While a man struggling with alcohol might be termed as having a “drinking problem,” a woman in the same position is labeled morally deficient or even a bad mother.
+Let’s face it, contemporary society still metes out harsher treatment of addiction to women than men.
+While a man struggling with alcohol might be referred to as having a “drinking problem”, a woman in the same position is labelled morally deficient or even a bad mother.

-This double standard result in layers upon layers of shame that make it difficult for women to seek help in the first place.
+This double standard results in layers upon layers of shame that make it difficult for women to seek help in the first place.

-Just think about it: for many women who undergo treatment, they have left behind children, old parents and often a whole family that depend on her to care in some way or another.
+Just think about it: for many women who undergo treatment, they have left behind children, old parents and often a whole family that depends on her care in some way or another.

 Why Female Rehab Programs Matter

 And that’s where women-only programs can come in handy.
-These are not just normal programmes resprayed pink, they’re designed from the ground up to suit the way that women are confronted with these problems.”
+These programmes are not merely typical ones that have been superficially altered; they are specifically designed from the ground up to address the unique challenges women face with these issues.

 At Seasons Bali, this approach also acknowledges that women need a different type of space to heal.
-In the residential program, women are provided with a refuge to tend not only to their addiction, but the smaller issues that fed it.
-Whether that was trauma, relationship patterns or mental health issues not being appropriately attended to.
+In the residential program, women are provided with a refuge to tend not only to their addiction but also to the smaller issues that fed it.
+These issues include trauma, relationship patterns, and mental health concerns that have not been appropriately addressed.

 Creating Safe Spaces for Vulnerability